-Given the evolution of prostate cancer therapeutics towards combination therapy strategies, the biological rationale for combining NTD and LBD inhibitors, and compelling early in vitro and preclinical animal model results, the Company intends to perform combination studies of the next-generation Aniten compound with current generation anti-androgens following the Phase 1 dose escalation and expansion studies.
-Since these combination studies will involve earlier lines of therapy i.e. often prior to receiving a late-stage anti-androgen, they will commence only after sufficient experience with safety, tolerability, and efficacy has been accumulated with single agent EPI-7386 therapy in later line of therapy patients.
-The Company currently estimates that these studies might commence within the third calendar quarter of 2021, and to that end the Company recently announced the signing of a collaboration agreement to conduct combination clinical trials with Janssen.
+Given the evolution of prostate cancer therapeutics towards combination therapy strategies, the biological rationale for combining NTD and LBD inhibitors, and compelling early in vitro and preclinical animal model results, the Company intends to perform combination studies of the next-generation Aniten compound with current generation antiandrogens following the Phase 1 dose escalation and expansion studies.
+Since these combination studies will involve earlier lines of therapy, they will commence only after sufficient experience with safety, tolerability and efficacy has been accumulated with single agent EPI-7386 therapy in patients with metastatic disease resistant to standard of care treatments.
+Under the collaboration agreement with Janssen, Janssen will pay for and conduct the trial, and ESSA will provide the clinical trial material of EPI-7386.
+Under the collaboration with Astellas, ESSA will pay for and conduct a trial with EPI-7386 and enzalutamide, with Astellas providing enzalutamide, and under the collaboration with Bayer, Bayer will pay for and conduct a clinical trial with EPI-7386 and darolutamide, with ESSA providing the clinical trial material EPI-7386, in patients with mCRPC.
+The ESSA-managed clinical trial collaboration with Astellas (enzalutamide) will begin in the fourth quarter of calendar 2021.
+The combination studies with Janssen and Bayer are anticipated to begin in late 2021 or early 2022.